NowOrNeverDG/Game_Space-exploration/README.md

-# The milky way's adventure
+# The Milky Way's Adventure

 A game.
 Score higher by controlling an aircraft to dodge bullets.